Cosmetology License Transfer or Reciprocity by State

 Hawaii

-Hawaii does not have reciprocity.
-If you are coming from another state, you have to provide proof that you have completed education requirements that are equivalent to or greater than the requirements of Hawaii.
-You still may be required to take the written and practical exam.
-You can obtain a temporary permit in order to work under someone while waiting for written exam, should you qualify to meet those criteria.
-A clean application is handed by a clerk at the Board.
-Questionable issues on your application are subjective to executive officer review or board meeting.
+Hawaii doesn't have reciprocity.
+If you're coming from another state, you must provide proof that you have completed education requirements that are equivalent to or greater than the requirements of Hawaii.
+You may still be required to take the written and practical exam.
+You can obtain a temporary permit to work under someone while waiting for the written exam, should you meet those criteria.
+Questionable issues on your application are subject to executive officer review or board meeting.

 Idaho